 Here’s a natural phenomenon you might never have imagined.
-That is, the sun actually sets more slowly around the time of a solstice.
+That is, the sun actually takes more time to set around the time of a solstice.

 It’s true.
-The slowest sunsets (and sunrises) occur at or near the solstices.
-The fastest sunsets (and sunrises) occur at or near the equinoxes.
+The longest sunsets (and sunrises) occur at or near the solstices.
+The shortest sunsets (and sunrises) occur at or near the equinoxes.
 This is true whether you live in the Northern or Southern Hemisphere.

 And, by the way, when we say sunset here, we’re talking about the actual number of minutes it takes for the body of the sun to sink below the western horizon.

-Why does the sun set so slowly around the solstice?
-As viewed from the entire Earth, the sun rises and sets farthest north at the June solstice and farthest south at the December solstice.
+Why is the sunset longer around the solstice?
+As viewed from both the Northern and Southern Hemispheres, the sun rises and sets farthest north at the June solstice and farthest south at the December solstice.

 Now consider that the farther the sun sets from due west along the horizon, the shallower the angle of the setting sun.
 That means a longer duration for sunset at the solstices.